theJenix/smtp-patch/README.md

 smtp-patch
 ==========

-A SMTP intermediary used to trick Outlook 2011 for Mac into behaving.
+A SMTP intermediary used to trick Outlook 2011 for Mac into behaving itself.